NikLeberg/quadro3/README.md

 2. (optional) Install [VSCode](https://code.visualstudio.com/download) - with it you can use the predefined tasks in `.vscode/tasks.json` folder
 3. `idf.py flash` - build & flash quadro3 app
 4. connect to WLAN-Hotspot - the quadro creates its own hotspot meant for remote control
-5. surf to webpage - the webpage acts as remote control
+5. surf to [quadro3](quadro3.local) - the webpage acts as remote control
 6. fly!

 ### Tests